lluisalemanypuig/ipe.autolabel/README.md

 Copy the file [automatic_labelling.lua](https://github.com/lluisalemanypuig/autolabipe/blob/master/automatic_labelling.lua) to your ``~/.ipe/ipelets`` or other directory for ipelets.

 ## History of changes

+### 5th June 2020

+- Allow users to set a custom counter value.
+- Fixed bugs.
+When checking that the input in setting a custom counter step and a custom counter value, the warning message to be displayed tried to concatenate a string with a ``nil`` value.

 ### 3rd June 2020